bigandy/personal-goals/README.md

 ## Things I'll Do This Week:
 - [ ] Start Javascript30
 - [ ] Buy Christmas Presents
-- [ ] Continue learning about Node, WPAPI, and APIs such as Withings
+- [x] Continue learning about Node, WPAPI, and APIs such as Withings
-- [ ] Watch Christmas Films :)
+- [x] Watch Christmas Films :)
+- [x] Finish "Walking Home from Mongolia"

 ### Things I'll Do This Month: December 2016
 - [ ] Running